Skip to main content

 Learn About Addiction and How to Get Better

-For people in recovery relapse often occurs after some psychological deterioration over time.
+For people in recovery, relapse often occurs after some psychological deterioration over time.
 Signs of a potential relapse are: anxiety, anger, restlessness, irritability, depression, and resentment.
 This is why learning about addiction can be so helpful in supporting a loved one’s recovery.

 Don’t Let Them Be Tempted